KCL-BMEIS/ExeTera/docs/view.md

 ### An existing view
 As the view is stored in the hdf5, the view relationship can be presistenced over sessions.
 Upon loading a dataset (in dataset.__init__), the dataset will check if there is a view and call dataframe._bind_view() to attach the view to the field during initialization of dataset/dataframe/fields.
 This is why the view can only be created from a field that co-exist in the same dataset (hdf5 file).

+## Future works
+### Data fetching performance
+Different ways of getting data out from the HDF5 can vary the performance a lot.
+For example, it's generally better to get the data out of HDF5 by chunk rather than indexes.
+In the current implementation (fieldarray.__getitem__), we mask the index filter with item first, then fetch the data out from hdf5.
+As hdf5 doesn't support un-ordered data access, we sort the mask and convert them back when return the data.
+Further work can be done on how to arrange the order of index filter and item (specified by the user through __getitem__).
+For example, with large volume of data and small set of index filter, it might make sense to mask the filter first.
+However in the case of large filters, it will be faster to load the data into memory first.
+Where is the boundary worth investigating.

+### Dependency between views
+In the current implementation, the views all dependent on the source field.
+In the case of changing the data in the field, all the attached views will copy the data over and write it's own copy.
+This is not efficient with a number of views attached.
+One better way could be only one of the view to copy the data over and become the source field of the rest views.
+This needs a detailed design and implementation in fields.update().